htmlhint/HTMLHint/README.md

 ## 📟 Installation and Usage

-Prerequisites: Node.js (>=6.14), npm version 3+.

 There are two ways to install HTMLHint: globally and locally.

 ### Local Installation and Usage

-In case you want to include HTMLHint as part of your project, you can install it locally using NPM:
+In case you want to include HTMLHint as part of your project, you can install it locally using npm:

 ```
 $ npm install htmlhint --save-dev